Haleiwa Town

 If you're coming to Oahu, Waimea Valley is a must-visit.
 This sacred valley is one of the most peaceful and beautiful spots on the North Shore.
 Nature, culture, and history all come together here.

-You’ve got a scenic walk through lush botanical gardens filled with native plants and birds, cultural sites that share Hawaii’s history, and, of course, the famous Waimea Waterfalls where you can jump in for a swim.
+You’ve got a scenic walk through lush botanical gardens filled with native plants and birds, cultural sites that share Hawaii’s history, and, of course, the famous Waimea Falls, where you can jump in for a swim.

 The Toa Luau also brings you a traditional Hawaiian Luau with local food and entertainment you can't miss.